 - Primary persona (user persona)

-- one primary persona per interface
+One primary persona per interface

 - Secondary persona

-- has additional needs that can be accommodated
+Has additional needs that can be accommodated

 - Customer persona

-- address the need of customer not end users
+Address the need of customer not end users

-- Served persona
+Served persona

-- not users but directly affected by the use of the product
+Not users but directly affected by the use of the product

-- Negative/Anti-persona
+Negative/anti-persona

-- the type of person you don't want to target
+The type of person you don't want to target

-CREATING PERSONAS

-COOPER ET AL

-qualitative research data: behavioral patterns observed during interviews and observation.

-- 1. Group interview subjects by role.

-- 2. Identify behavioral variables.

-- 3. Map interviewee to behavioral variables.

-- 4. Identify significant behavior patterns.

-- 5. Synthesize characteristics and define goals.

-- 6. Check for completeness and redundancy.

-- 7. Expand the description of attributes and behaviors (narrative).
+Creating personas

+- Qualitative research data: behavioral patterns observed during interviews and observation. - 1.
+Group interview subjects by role. - 2.
+Identify behavioral variables. - 3.
+Map interviewee to behavioral variables. - 4.
+Identify significant behavior patterns. - 5.
+Synthesize characteristics and define goals. - 6.
+Check for completeness and redundancy. - 7.
+Expand the description of attributes and behaviors (narrative).